TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/3-implement-individual-database-queries.rst

 The methods above return a ``Constraint`` object.
 The resulting ``Constraint`` object of ``logicalAnd()`` is true if both given parameters ``$constraint1`` and ``$constraint2`` are true.
 It's sufficient when using ``logicalOr()`` to be true if only one of the given parameters is true.
-Since Extbase 1.1 (TYPO3 4.3), both methods accept an Array of constraints.
+Both methods accept an Array of constraints.
 Last, but not least, the function ``logicalNot()`` inverts the given ``$constraint`` to its opposite, i.e. *true* yields *false* and *false* yields *true*.
 Given this information, you can create